Employee Volunteering

 Volunteer as a Team

-We offer opportunities for your team to carry out practical conservation and environmental work to remove invasive species from the countryside in our Volunteer Conservation Days.
-These days connect your team with the local environment and are ideal for building team working skills and enhancing staff morale.
+Your team, perhaps a small group of 2-3 or a larger group of up to 15, will carry out practical conservation and environmental work to remove invasive species from the countryside in our Volunteer Conservation Days.
+These days connect your staff with the local environment and are ideal for building team-working skills and enhancing morale.

-Your staff will experience something completely different as a group.
-They will have fun, maybe get a bit muddy, and gain a sense of achievement through doing something worthwhile and knowing they are making a real difference to help Scotland’s wildlife and secure the future survival of our iconic native species.
+Your team will have fun, maybe get a bit muddy, and gain a sense of achievement through doing something worthwhile and knowing they are making a real difference to help Scotland’s wildlife and iconic native species.

 Our staff will share their knowledge, understanding and passion of and for the natural world around us.
-This will engage with and inspire your team and connect them with their surroundings and natural environment.
+They will engage and inspire your team and connect them to their surroundings and natural environment.

 volunteer group